-Pre-requisites: PSY-701A or PSY-711A1 Delivery Method: Distance/Electronically Mediated Grading Default: Letter Only Learning Outcome(s):
+Pre-requisites: PSY-701A or PSY-711A1

 - 1. Critically evaluate classical developmental models and theorists and their limits and current critiques. - 2.
 Explain the complex influences of the interactions between nature and nurture across the life cycle. - 3.
 Compare and contrast development across cultures. - 4.
 Analyze how gender, SES, different values, and worldviews impact development.